lbeckman314/demonic-docs/docs-demonstration.md

 - If you have any other suggestions, let me know at [this](https://github.com/lbeckman314/demo/issues) issue reporter or by e-mail.
 I'm available at [liam@liambeckman.com](mailto:liam@liambeckman.com) : )

 Adding support requires playing around with the resulting DOM structure of each converter and file type, and being able to extract the `language` and `code` of each code block.

+---

+You can even edit this page's source and compile a whole new document!
+Give it a go by selecting the 'Edit Source' button and then clicking the '▶' button below [Source](#source).

+<button id="edit-source">Edit Source</button>